-The Bar and Bat Mitzvah celebrations in Jerusalem: On Thursday, they invited the children’s family and guests along with staff members from Neve Hanna to the KOTEL.
-We entered the children to the egalitarian plaza -“Rechavat Israel” like you escorts a king with the drums, the shofar, singing and dancing.
+The Bar and Bat Mitzvah celebrations in Jerusalem: The children’s family and guests along with staff members from Neve Hanna are invited to the KOTEL.
+We enter the children to the egalitarian plaza -“Rechavat Israel” just as you escort a king with the drums, the shofar, singing and dancing.
 They daven together Shacharit, led by the children.
-The Rabbi conducted a TORAH reading service while Bar Mitzvah boys and girls went up to the Torah for the Aliyot.
-It was exciting and moving…the children were fully prepared, and you could see how proud the family was!
+The Rabbi conducts a TORAH reading service while Bar Mitzvah boys and girls go up to the Torah for the Aliyot.
+It is exciting and moving.
+The children are fully prepared, as families and staff look on with pride.

-The second part of the day was in a really nice hotel on their wedding venue.
-The children performed with a special show—a song combination of east and west: The first song is a modern version of MODA ANI from the morning service.
+Following the B’nai Mitzvah, there is a celebration, where the children perform with a special show—a song combination of east and west: The first song is a modern version of MODA ANI from the morning service.
 The children added their blessing, which they are thankful for.
 The second song is a feminist song which the words teach you to follow your dreams and be faithful to your own wishes and ideology.
-The third song is a pop song which we changed the lyrics to a relevant one, singing about being an adult, responsible and mature.
+The third song is a pop song which the lyrics are changed to a relevant one, singing about being an adult, responsible and mature.

-One of the highlights in the celebrations was the traditional HINA service.
-It’s a Moroccan service originally celebrated for the new couple before the wedding.
+One of the highlights in the celebrations is the traditional HINA service.
+It’s a Moroccan service (originally celebrated for the new couple before the wedding).
 The service is an event of symbolic wishes for good health, success, prosperity and happiness.
 It involves traditional cloths, special sweets, Moroccan cookies and a full table organized with allot of presents.